-For 2018-2019 the Winterthur Museum, Garden & Library will once again be offering short-term “Maker-Creator” Fellowships.
-These 1-3 month fellowships are designed for artists, writers, filmmakers, horticulturalists, craftspeople, and others who wish to examine, study, and immerse themselves in Winterthur’s vast collections in order to inspire creative and artistic works for general, non-academic audiences.
-The aim of this initiative is to open our collections to a wider audience who can interpret the past and our collections in unique and imaginative ways outside of traditional academic avenues.
+These two- to six-week fellowships are designed for artists, writers, filmmakers, horticulturalists, craftspeople, and others who wish to examine, study, and immerse themselves in Winterthur’s vast collections in order to inspire creative and artistic works.
+The aim of this initiative is to open Winterthur's collections to a wider audience who can interpret the past and its collections in unique and imaginative ways.

 Stipend: $1,750 per month.